tomekc/issue-tracker/README.md

 In the production mode, we will have only 1 server running.
 All the client side code will be bundled into static files using webpack and it will be served by the Node.js/Express application.

 ## Documentation

-### Folder Structure

-All the source code will be inside **src** directory.
-Inside src, there is client and server directory.
-All the frontend code (react, css, js and any other assets) will be in client directory.
-Backend Node.js/Express code will be in the server directory.

 ### Babel